Braden-Preston/scribe/README.md

 ## 📦 Tech Stack

-The app strives to use the best and most modern practices (PnP, tree-shaking, code-splitting, etc)
+This app uses the best, modern practices available (PnP, tree-shaking, code-splitting, etc.)

-Each package is an ESM module and selected to be as lightweight as possible.
-The result is an app that [builds fast](#build) with a small footprint.
+Every package is an ESM module, selected to be as lightweight as possible.
+The result is an app that [builds fast](#build) with a small footprint, under 55Kb (first-paint, Brotli compression)

 | Package                                                 |           Description           | Size (br) |
 | :------------------------------------------------------ | :-----------------------------: | --------: |